 The Group is committed to (and requires all its employees to display) the highest standards of integrity, professionalism, and ethical behavior, and to comply with all relevant laws, rules, and standards when conducting the business.
-The Group's Compliance function is an independent function that identifies, evaluates, advises on, monitors and reports on compliance risk.
-The Risk Management Department (together with Internal Audit and Compliance Departments) provides independent assurance that all types of risk are being measured and managed in accordance with the policies and guidelines set by the Board of Directors.
+The Group's Compliance function is an independent function that identifies, evaluates, advises on, monitors and reports The Code is intended to focus the Board and each Director on compliance risk.
+The Risk Management Department on areas of ethical risks, provide guidance to Directors to (together with Internal Audit and Compliance Departments) help them recognize and deal with ethical issues, provide provides independent assurance that all types of risk are mechanisms to report unethical conduct, and help foster a culture of honesty and accountability.
+Each Director must being measured and managed in accordance with the policies and guidelines set by the Board of Directors. comply with this Code.
+Directors should communicate any suspected violations of this Code promptly to the Chairman of the Audit Committee.
+Violations will be investigated by the 8.
+Code of Business Conduct and Ethics for members of Board or by a person delegated by the Board and appropriate action will be taken in the event of any violations of the Code.

-7.6.
-Compliance (continued)
+7. Risk Management (continued) 7.6 Compliance (continued)